ihssane-1103386/wp3-security/README.md

 >Sidenotes:
 >- The "overzicht"-page for admins refresh every minute to retrieve any possible new registrations.
 >- There is a webbased login-page for organisations with their API-key, but there are also API endpoints to do an API call with (see Api.yaml file).
->- -When you register a new person trough the registration page the disabilities wil pop up automatic when you write it.
+>- -When you register a new person through the registration page the disabilities wil pop up automatic when you write it.

 # Sources